 The upper part of the panel is devoted to symbolic representations of the human body, beginning with birth on through life.
 The total design serves as the backdrop for the superimposed white line drawing of the surgeon, preparing for an operation.

-Also located in the USA Medical Center lobby, on either side of the mural, are sculptures by artist Enrique Alferez (b.
-1901).
+Also located in the University Hospital lobby, on either side of the mural, are sculptures by artist Enrique Alferez (1901-1999).

 The three figures on one side represent the family unit, symbolizing the nucleus of society, whose health is the concern of medicine.
 The three figures on the opposite wall, a teacher, a medical student and a nurse, represent the educational mission of the hospital.